 But did you know that 48% of display ads impact non-Amazon sales?!

-So overall, it appears that Amazon has a lot to offer media buyers, both on and off Amazon’s marketplace.
-In fact in an ad-buyer survey conducted by Cowen of 52 senior U.S. ad-buyers, it was revealed that Amazon ads have the second highest ROI next to Google search!!
+So overall, it appears that Amazon has a lot to offer media buyers, not just Amazon audiences.
+In fact, in an ad-buyer survey conducted by Cowen of 52 senior U.S. ad-buyers, it was revealed that Amazon ads have the second highest ROI next to Google search!!

 See, Amazon has immeasurable amounts of shopper data that allow audiences to be targeted based on known behaviors.
 This gives them quite a leg up.
-Further, Amazon owns many popular websites on which they can track, gather more data, and serve ads as well.
+Further, Amazon owns many popular websites on which they can track an advertiser audience, gather more data, and serve up ad campaigns as well.

-Basically, Amazon gains the shopper, owns their data, and owns the sites they visit outside of the marketplace, creating the necessary components for a profitable ecosystem of constant commerce for advertisers.
+Basically, Amazon gains the shopper, owns their data, and owns the sites they visit outside of the marketplace, creating brand awareness and other critical components of a profitable advertising campaign.
+A potential customer can’t help being influenced by the power of the Amazon platform.

 The IOS 14 update from Apple sent ripples throughout the marketing and media buying community.